Disclaimer: I do not own Square Enix's Kingdom Hearts, nor am I making any money off this fanfiction.

 "That's…" Words failed Squall for a moment.
-Of all things, he hadn't anticipated this reaction, especially not toward Aerith, of all their friends.
-Aerith had such a calm, soothing presence.
-She could make anybody feel comfortable, even Squall, and he was the most anti-social out of all of them, sometimes in the extreme.
+Of all things, he hadn't anticipated this reaction, especially not toward Aerith.
+She had such a calm, soothing presence.
+She could make anybody feel comfortable, even Squall, and he was the most anti-social out of their group, sometimes in the extreme.

 "Well?"
-Sora demanded, his voice raising an octave.
-His throat worked as he swallowed, his face heating further from embarrassment at the note he'd achieved.
+Sora demanded, his voice rising an octave.
+His face heated further from the note he'd just achieved.
 "Who is she?"

 "Sora!"
 Aerith appeared on the scene.
 She was clearly frazzled, bewilderment lurking in her eyes as her hands landed firmly on her hips.
 "What is the matter?"

 "I don't know you," he retorted hotly.
 "I don't know either of you!
 Do you really think this is the best idea right now?!"
 This question was aimed at Squall as Sora whirled in his direction.
 "First I find out I'm married, that I'm married to a dude—which is difficult enough to swallow—and now you sic her on me?
 What is wrong with you?!"